grisuno/LazyOwn/COMMANDS.md

 This function prompts the user for IP address, user file, and password.

+## vscan
+Perform port scanning using vscan with the provided parameters.

+:param line: This parameter is not used in the function but can be reserved for future use.

+:returns: None

+Manual execution:
+To manually run `vscan` for port scanning, use the following command:

+    ./vscan -host <hosts> -p <ports>

+This function prompts the user for the target hosts and ports, and executes the vscan command accordingly.

+## shellshock
+Attempt to exploit the Shellshock vulnerability (CVE-2014-6271, CVE-2014-7169).

+This function generates HTTP requests with a crafted payload to detect if a target is vulnerable to Shellshock.

+:param line: Input parameters for the function.
+:returns: None

+## generate_revshell
+Generate a reverse shell in various programming languages.

+This function prompts the user to choose a reverse shell type (Bash, Python, NetCat, PHP, Ruby, Perl, or Telnet) and then asks for the necessary parameters (IP and port).
+Based on the user's input, it generates the corresponding reverse shell command.

+:param line: Not used in this implementation.
+:returns: None

+## alterx
+Executes the 'alterx' command for subdomain enumeration on the provided domain.
+If 'alterx' is not installed, the function automatically downloads, installs, and configures it.
+The result of the subdomain enumeration is saved in a session-specific text file.

+Steps performed by the function:

+1. **Check if 'alterx' is installed:**
+- Uses `is_binary_present("alterx")` to verify if the 'alterx' binary is available in the system.
+- If the binary is not found, the function prints a warning and proceeds to download and install 'alterx'.

+2. **Installation of 'alterx':**
+- Executes a system command to create a directory named 'alterx' in the user's home directory.
+- Downloads the 'alterx' version 0.0.4 (Linux 64-bit) from GitHub and extracts it into the 'alterx' directory.

+3. **Add 'alterx' to system PATH:**
+- Depending on the user's shell (`bash` or `zsh`), it appends the 'alterx' directory to the system PATH by modifying the appropriate shell configuration file (`~/.bashrc` or `~/.zshrc`).
+This ensures 'alterx' can be executed from any directory.

+4. **Obtain the domain:**
+- Retrieves the URL from the class parameter `self.params["url"]`.
+- Extracts the domain from the URL using `get_domain(url)`.
+- If no domain is provided as an argument in `line`, prompts the user to input a domain, defaulting to the previously extracted domain.

+5. **Execute 'alterx' on the domain:**
+- Executes the 'alterx' tool on the specified domain via a system command.
+- The subdomain enumeration results are saved to a file in the 'sessions' directory, with the filename `subdomain_dic_<domain>.txt`.

+Parameters:
+- line (str): The domain on which to run 'alterx'.
+If empty, the function prompts the user for input.

+Returns:
+- None: The function performs its operations but does not return any value.

+Dependencies:
+- The function relies on the external tool 'alterx' and assumes the presence of the `is_binary_present()` and `get_domain()` helper functions.

+## allin
+Execute the AlliN.py tool with various scan modes and parameters.

+This function prompts the user to choose a scan type (e.g., pscan, sfscan, bakscan), and then asks for the necessary parameters (host, ports, project name, etc.).
+Based on the user's input, it generates the corresponding command and executes it.

+:param line: Not used in this implementation.
+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.